 Depending on your incident, the dog bite may require medical attention.
 If this is the case, be sure to keep track of any expenses, such as hospital visits, medical bills, and any missed or lost income due to inability to work.

 Even if it doesn’t seem like you require immediate medical care, you should still consider getting a quick checkup with your doctor and a rabies shot if it’s an unfamiliar dog and you’re not sure if the dog had their rabies vaccination.

 Depending on the severity of animal bites, you might also be at risk of infection from the puncture wounds and require a tetanus shot in addition to the rabies vaccine.

 4. Talk to a Dog Bite Injury Attorney

-Finally, reach out to an attorney.
+Finally, reach out to a personal injury lawyer for dog bite cases.
 Dog bites are far more common and far more serious than people often realize.
-Contacting an attorney is the first step toward recovering lost costs associated with the dog bite incident.
+Contacting a dig bite attorney is the first step toward recovering lost costs associated with the incident and your injuries.
 Reach out to Sokolove Law today for a free consultation to see what legal options may be available to you.